mahmood1996/clean_code_.Net/README.md

 # Demo: Clean Coding Principles in C#

-Code demo for "Clean Coding Principles in C#" for Pluralsight
+Code demo for "Clean Coding Principles in C#"